rage/programming-23/data/part-3/2-working-with-strings.md

 </sample-output>

-The length of a string counts in all the characters in the string, including whitespace.
-FOr example, the length of the string `bye bye` is 7.
+The length of a string includes all the characters in the string, including whitespace.
+For example, the length of the string `bye bye` is 7.

 <in-browser-programming-exercise name="The longer string" tmcname="part03-09_longer_string">